Potato cyst nematodes

 Cyst nematodes are persistent and difficult to control and although you may never eradicate them entirely from your soil, with care you should be able to minimise the worst of their effects.

-Cultural methods should be used to avoid spreading the pest and to reduce infestations.
+Cultural methods should be used to avoid spreading the pest and to reduce populations.

 There are no pesticides available to home gardeners which will control potato cyst nematodes.